sureshgaikwad/SecretStoreCSIDriver/README.md

 1. How to sync mounted content with Kubernetes secret
 2. Set your Environment Variable to Reference a Kubernetes Secret

+**Make sure you have the latest Azure and OC CLI available

 **How to install Secrets Store CSI Driver and Azure Key Vault Provider on your clusters.**

 1. Run this command to set some environment variables to use throughout